wavemaker/docs/learn/howtos-datatable/index.md

         $data.dateModified = Date.now(); //Set today's date as modified date
     };

-after record update
+On after record update

-event will be called after a record is updated to the underlying data entity.
+This event will be called after a record is updated to the underlying data entity.
 Note this event is triggered only for editable Data Tables with update action defined.

 $scope.\[gridname\]Rowupdate = function($event, $data) {
         //$data has the data of the the record updated.